 What is Halar?

 Halar is a copolymer of ethylene and chlorotrifluoroethylene (abbreviated as ECTFE) that is the intellectual property of Solvay Solexis, a Belgian chemical company.
-Solvay Solexis offers a few different variations of this coating material, but some general characteristics include:
+Solvay Solexis offers a few variations of this coating material, but some general characteristics include:

-- Having high chemical resistance;
+- Having high and broad chemical resistance;

 - Possessing a semi-soft surface;